futureversecom/trn-seed/README.md

 ## Building

 ### Build from source
 First install Rust.
 You may need to add Cargo's bin directory to your PATH environment variable.
-Restarting your computer will do this for you automatically.

 ```bash
 curl https://sh.rustup.rs -sSf | sh